Ved-ant11/todo-evaluation-app/README.md

 ## ⚡ Features

+### 📅 Date-Based Filtering

+Quickly filter your tasks to see what's on your plate for "Today," "This Week," or select a "Custom Date Range" using the date picker.
+The task list updates instantly to help you focus on what matters now.

+### ⭐ Task Priority Management

+Organize your tasks by importance.
+You can assign priority levels—Critical, High, Medium, Low, or None—when creating or editing a task.
+Priorities are clearly visible on each task card with a colored indicator and label.

 ### 🔗 Share Tasks by Link or QR Code

 Easily share your tasks with others using a link or QR code.

 **[Example Link](https://react-cool-todo-app.netlify.app/share?task=N4IgJg9gdgpiBcAzAhgGwM4wDQgA4EspYwEAXAJwFdsQpkBbOeEAdRgCN19SYACAERgA3GKgi5GUUiBxgY6AMbl8uUvmgIQAYXIxkPXsl6pkUMIQDmvXMgt8A7twAWvAEp6FpAHQArdL0QIcl4FVHwYKS9eJ1JSXHR4AHpE+1SvAE8ISlJKdhgvBQh6FP0FJwB+IQBedgBZAGsoRABpAA0ASQAxAEEADgAyUiqAJgBmdH7kdgB9MtNYVCrEXRgtCDktBlwvIIsZEBh6CB98TQBGRABOMDOAWgvRxAVb4YAGV7B7xAAWdnZ9wpiciaADE7AAbMNvohEPswPomCA3sMAKy3V7fF6vAAqrzO8DOl3gr3BXleAHZRgAtOF6MBhWCaZFojEvUa4-FnXrE15k940nAKBEWILpBAAbVA+BIzFew0uwwU7GQaMQ4Jgw1u3zOCkx7BRyHJtwUKMuyFeyGQMAUiBgo32dEYmhYQXq+0Ox1OzAeGoBECBoKhvRgMJAAF8sFKZWdwb1yWdUdryd9waMyaMcI7EWtzFA9jgPSdzogDaqYK9YYL-UFQeCbsNQ2GALo4EzoUgAZWQIiZcpZmLeHPgb3go15oxR1PDQA&userName=Maciej)**

 ### 🎨 Color Themes & Dark Mode